jercomio/GraphQL-API-Sample/README.md

 # GraphQL API Sample

-This GraphQL API sample with Apollo Server.
+A GraphQL API sample with Apollo Server.

 ## Launch server
 To launch the server, you have to execute in terminal this following command :